 Consequences

 As the water rises in an increasingly low-lying area, the soil becomes wetter and wetter.
-Agriculture can then no longer make good use of the soil.
+At that point, agriculture can no longer make good use of the soil.

 Bridges are sinking.
 Boats have less and less space to sail underneath them.
-And: our dykes quays are sinking.
-The water has more opportunity to flow in.
+Our dykes and flood embankments are sinking too and water has more opportunity to flow in.

-First, we investigate whether subsidence is subsidence the cause of the problems in an area.
-If so, we investigate whether the water level can be lowered.
+First, we investigate whether subsidence is the cause of the problems in an area.
+If it is, we investigate whether the water level can be lowered.
 We also look at how this can be achieved.
-If we can lower the water level, we have to re-establish it.
-We do this with a new Water Level Regulation Plan.
-We don't do this without careful consideration.
+If we can lower the water level, we have to record it again in a new Water Level Regulation Plan.
+This is not something we do just like that.
 We discuss it with the local community.
-There are also formal procedures to ensure that all interests are taken into account before a definitive new Water Level Regulation Plan is adopted.
-The aim of new water level decisions is to restore the difference in height between the ground and the water.
+There are also formal procedures to ensure that all interests are taken into account before a final new Water Level Regulation Plan is adopted.
+The aim of new water level regulation plans is to restore the difference in height between the ground and the water.

-The water authority pumping stations to maintain the water at the agreed level.
-Due to subsidence , a large number of additional pumping stations subsidence pumping stations .
+The water authority uses pumping stations to maintain the water at the agreed level.
+As a result of subsidence, a large number of additional pumping stations had to be built.